DevenderSarda/HackathonSpring17_ParkingReservation/README.md

 # HackathonSpring17_ParkingReservation

-GO Parking is an online parking reservation web application developed on MEAN stack.
+Go Parking is an online parking reservation web application developed on MEAN stack.
 It helps users to find the right parking area and reserve it.

 Application Demo: https://youtu.be/eR9XB1qSB68